stuartcargill/ng-adblock-detect/README.md

 platformBrowserDynamic().bootstrapModule(AppModule);
 ```

-The **adblockDetected** callback will be invoked when after the view has loaded:
+The **adblockDetected** callback will be invoked after the view has loaded:

 ```typescript
 import { Component } from '@angular/core';